 Roz is in her late 20’s and has already experienced more than her share of vocal pathology and vocal issues.
 She holds a BM degree in vocal performance and is a professional chorister with excellent musicianship and a beautiful voice.
 She loves to sing early Western choral music and was employed at a large cathedral as a soprano in their octet.
 She is an event photographer as her day job.

 She recently left her church job to seek medical help when her voice started skipping pitches.
 She also was not able to phonate the beginnings of phrases that started with vowels.
 Then her singing became breathy and cut out at about C-5.
-Her speaking voice seemed ok but she was afraid that would start to be a problem, too.
+Her speaking voice was starting to catch in the middle of phrases.

 Roz’ SLP forwarded me her diagnosis and history, which included treatment for reflux, pre-nodules, partial paresis of the left vocal fold, vocal fold scarring and a non-vocal surgery.
 This history had left her ultra-aware of when to seek help.

 Right now, the suggested standard medical protocol for a singer with vocal fold dysfunction is to first see a qualified otolaryngologist who truly understands a singers’ needs.
 This is still a rare thing.

 Many otolaryngologists and ENT’s do not have this sub-specialty, and even those who say they work with singers often are inexperienced and just making guesses or don’t use the right equipment to view vocal fold behavior.
 Then a speech-language pathologist, usually associated with the voice clinic, sees the patient for “voice rehabilitation.”
 Some speech-language pathologists are singing voice specialists, and many are not.
 (Just like some voice teachers are singing voice specialists and many are not.)